Cancel

 Find out what your peers are saying about Chef vs. Tekton and other solutions.
 Updated: May 2024.

-Chef is ranked 15th in Build Automation with 18 reviews while Tekton is ranked 4th in Build Automation with 3 reviews.
-Chef is rated 8.0, while Tekton is rated 6.4.
-The top reviewer of Chef writes "Useful for large infrastructure, reliable, but steep learning cureve".
-On the other hand, the top reviewer of Tekton writes "Provides seamless integration for pipelines, allowing easy setup and execution of tasks but working with YAML files in Tekton can be challenging to modify ".
-Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, Microsoft Configuration Manager and SaltStack, whereas Tekton is most compared with GitLab, GitHub Actions, Travis CI, Harness and Jenkins.
+Chef is ranked 15th in Build Automation with 18 reviews while Tekton is ranked 4th in Build Automation with 4 reviews.
+Chef is rated 8.0, while Tekton is rated 7.0.
+The top reviewer of Chef writes "Easy configuration management, optimization abilities, and complete infrastructure and application automation".
+On the other hand, the top reviewer of Tekton writes "A pipeline tool to create CI integrations for applications with ease of use".
+Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, BigFix and SaltStack, whereas Tekton is most compared with GitLab, GitHub Actions, Travis CI, Harness and Jenkins.
 See our Chef vs. Tekton report.

 See our list of best Build Automation vendors.